LingjieFan/LinearC/README.md

 Writing codes with abstract object makes your codes extensible, and may cost a little more time for running program.

+### Strong type objects
 Writing codes with strong object makes your codes faster, but non-extensible.

-### example
+### Comparison
 codes with abstract objects
 ```C
 #incldue "LinearC.h"